 - Your little one may not know they have even wandered off and may be having the time of their life exploring somewhere new

-As I have said before these are all great tips and I wish I was able to put them totally into action every time I think one of the girls has wandered off.
+As I have said before these are all great travel tips and I wish I was able to put them totally into action every time I think one of the girls has wandered off.

 Some added tips for extra travel safety with kids